mononobi/configs/windows/farsi-keyboard-correction/readme.txt

-# to add keyboard changer to windows startup:
+# to add keyboard changer into windows startup:

 # copy 'KeyChanger.exe' and 'FarsiKeyboard.exe' files into a permanent location
 # and set compatibility mode of 'KeyChanger.exe' to windows xp sp3 for all users.